re-sirb/linux-framebuffer-example/README.md

 # Linux framebuffer example
 A little code example to give a starting point for playing with the Linux framebuffer.
 It's fun to be able to get graphic output directly with relatively little effort and without the overhead of a GUI.
-This becomes particularly useful in the field of embedded systems.
+It's also quite fascinating how elegantly the Linux framebuffer glosses over the nightmare of interacting with graphics hardware.

 This code is intended as a starting point for playing around with the Linux framebuffer, so it doesn't contain any real error handling.